Merry Men: The Real Yoruba Demons

 Merry Men: The Real Yoruba Demons is a 2018 Nigerian action comedy film written by Anthony Kehinde Joseph, produced by Darlington Abuda, and directed by Toka Mcbaror.
 It is the first installment in the Merry Men (film series).
-It also stars an ensemble cast, which includes: Ramsey Nouah, AY Makun, Jim Iyke, Damilola Adegbite, Richard Mofe-Damijo, Iretiola Doyle, Falz, Jide Kosoko, Rosaline Meurer, and Nancy Isime.
+It stars an ensemble cast, which includes: Ramsey Nouah, AY Makun, Jim Iyke, Damilola Adegbite, Richard Mofe-Damijo, Iretiola Doyle, Falz, Jide Kosoko, Rosaline Meurer, and Nancy Isime.

 Plot

 The film is set in Abuja.
-Four rich men (the Merry Men) seduce powerful women, and live a Robin Hood-esque life.
+Four rich men (the Merry Men) seduce powerful women, and live like Robin Hood.
 They embody the stereotypical description of a Yoruba demon hence the subtitle of the movie's name.
-They face their biggest challenge yet when they antagonize a notorious and corrupt politician who plans on demolishing a village to build a shopping mall.
-The four men scheme to save the poor people of the village.
+They face their biggest challenge yet when they antagonize a notorious and corrupt politician who plans to demolish a village to build a shopping mall.
+The four men scheme to save the people of the village.